 1. Institutional Report

-Upon receiving a report of potential gender-based misconduct, responsible employees must inform a reporting individual of their own reporting responsibilities (i.e., that they can provide privacy, not confidentiality) and the option of seeking assistance from confidential resources and support services.
-In addition, responsible employees must provide the following information to the reporting individual at the first instance of disclosure of sexual assault, intimate partner violence, and/or stalking:
+Upon receiving a report of potential gender-based misconduct, Mandated Reporters must inform a reporting individual of their own reporting responsibilities (i.e., that they can provide privacy, not confidentiality) and the option of seeking assistance from confidential resources and other support services.
+In addition, Mandated Reporters must provide the following information to the reporting individual at the first instance of disclosure of sexual assault, intimate partner violence, and/or stalking:

 - You have the right to make a report to Bard College security, local law enforcement, and/or state police, or choose not to report.

 - You have the right to report the incident to your institution, Bard College.

 - You have the right to be protected by the College from retaliation for reporting an incident.

 - You have the right to receive assistance and resources from the College.

 Reports can be submitted by contacting the Office for Gender Equity, either: